Monitoring Public Behavior During a Pandemic Using Surveys: Proof-of-Concept Via Epidemic Modelling: Results

 \section{Results}

 We establish the link between survey data, mobility data, and hospitalizations via state-of-the-art epidemic modeling, which uses the behavioural survey and mobility data as an input to capture underlying infectious activity \cite{NOU21,UNW20}.
-Specifically, to jointly model the epidemic spreading within the five regions of Denmark, we extend the semi-mechanistic Bayesian model from Flaxman et al.~\cite{FLA20, UNW20}.
+Specifically we extend the semi-mechanistic Bayesian model from Flaxman et al.~\cite{FLA20, UNW20} to jointly model the epidemic spreading within the five regions of Denmark.
 Where possible, we use partial pooling of parameters to share information across regions and thus reduce region specific biases.
+We parametrize the regional reproduction number $R_t$ with a single predictor $X_t$ from our survey or the mobility data, respectively, for each realization of a model:

+The regional reproduction number at time $t$ derives from the initial value $R_0$ and the scaled predictor $e X_t$ with a logarithmic link-function (see \textit{Methods} for full details on the model).

+We compare the predictive performance of each data stream using leave-one-out cross-validation (LOO).
+LOO works by fitting the model to the observed hospitalizations excluding a single observation and comparing the prediction of the unseen observation against the observed real-world data.
+Repeating this process over all observations, allows one to estimate the model performance on out-of-sample data with a theoretically principled method that accounts for uncertainties \cite{GEL95}.
+In practice, this would result in an immense computational effort and therefore, we use an efficient estimation of LOO based on pareto-smoothed importance sampling \cite{VEH16}.
+In order to compare the predictive performance of, say self-reported survey against mobility, we calculate the LOO score for each model parametrization and consider the difference significant if it exceeds the 95\% CI.

-As a result, we are able to determine effect sizes for each region and establish a pooled effect size for all of Denmark.
-See \textit{Methods} for full details on the model.
-Because we are interested in the use of behavioural data as a guide for decision-making, our inference focuses on the key period of the second wave from 1-December-2020, i.e., about one week before Denmark's lockdown announcement, to 1-February-2021 when vaccinations accelerated across the country.
-The period captures a sharp increase in reported cases during the second wave of Denmark's Covid-19 pandemic (see Supplementary Fig.~\ref{sfig:overview}).
+Because we are interested in the use of behavioural data as a guide for decision-making, our inference focuses on the key period of the second wave from 1-December-2020, i.e., about one week before Denmark's lockdown announcement, to 20-February-2021 when vaccinations accelerated across the country.
+The period captures a sharp increase and eventual decline in hospitalizations during the second wave of Denmark's Covid-19 pandemic (see Supplementary Fig.~\ref{sfig:overview}).